BREAKING: Police presence at Ala. apartment complex connected to Kamille McKinney search

 BIRMINGHAM, Ala.
 (WBRC/Gray News) - There is a heavy police presence outside a Birmingham apartment complex as authorities search for Kamille McKinney.

 The apartment complex is located in the 2700 block of Jefferson Avenue near 28th Street SW.
-Birmingham police, undercover and a helicopter are on the scene.
+Birmingham police and a helicopter are on the scene.

+Police say they are conducting a search of the complex after the family received a tip that Kamille was located at the location.

 WBRC responded to the scene shortly after 10 a.m.
-Kamille’s father is on the scene, as are many other residents who live in the area.
+Kamille’s father, paternal grandmother and great grandmother are on the scene, as are many residents who live in the area.

 The 3-year-old girl was kidnapped from a Birmingham housing community.
 An Amber Alert was issued to aid in the search.